How much does it cost to run a 65 W work laptop? Remote work power math

 How this is calculated

 65 W is the typical USB-C / Thunderbolt charger rating for ultrabooks like the 13" MacBook Air, Dell XPS 13, ThinkPad X1, and similar.
-Actual draw is almost always lower: 10-25 W in normal office work, briefly up to 40-55 W when compiling, transcoding, or running a Teams call on battery-saver off.
+Actual draw is almost always lower: 10-25 W in normal office work, briefly up to 40-55 W when compiling, transcoding, or running a Teams call with battery saver turned off.
 A 30 W TDP Mac silicon chip can spend entire workdays averaging 8-12 W, making these machines roughly 5× more efficient than an equivalent gaming PC used for the same tasks.

 Verdict